tanav-malhotra/windows-11-pro/README.md

 > **🚨 IMPORTANT LEGAL WARNING**: These scripts use KMS activation methods that may violate Microsoft's Terms of Service.
 Use at your own risk and legal responsibility.
 Consider purchasing legitimate Windows licenses instead.

+> **⚠️ AUTHOR LIABILITY DISCLAIMER**: The script author is NOT responsible for any consequences of using this script, including system damage, legal issues, data loss, or any other negative outcomes.
+By using this script, you assume ALL risks and hold the author harmless.

 A comprehensive set of batch scripts to upgrade any Windows edition to Windows 11 Pro and activate it using KMS activation methods.

 ## 🚀 Features